fiddus/generator-fiddus-server/README.md

 If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

+## Fiddus-Server generator

+This generator creates a working REST API server, on top of a Node.js/Express.js/MongoDB stack.

+It comes with authentication, user management (CRUD + activation + password recovery) and some basic action logging.

+The structure of the application is somewhat based on [Peter Lyons](https://github.com/focusaurus) [express code structure](https://github.com/focusaurus/express_code_structure) for mid-sized Express projects, where files related to some specific part of application stay close together, instead of separated by function, such as in traditional MVC architectures (I'm looking at you, RoR).

 ## License